arslnb/quill-ot.js/README.md

   // If this delta was sent by this client they need to call otClient.serverAck() instead
   // this prevents deltas that have already been applied by the user from being applied twice otClient.applyFromServer(delta);

+  // For example, if you're retrieving deltas from the server using websockets
+  // check if the received delta author is the client who received it by doing:

+  // if(delta.author == socket.id){
+  //     otClient.serverAck()
+  // } else {
+  //     otClient.applyFromServer(delta.data);
+  // }
 }
 ```